rvelhote/opennode-magento/README.md

 2. Run `npm install` and then `npm run watch`
 3. Run `docker-compose up` to setup an environment
 4. You should add the following lines to your hosts file `127.0.0.1 development.opennode.co db mailhog`
 5. [Download](https://anonymousfiles.io/f/magento-sample-data.zip) the Magento Sample Data.
 You don't have to use the sample data of course but that means you wil have to create products and categories yourself
 6. Extract the sample data and copy the resulting folder to the *data* folder
 7. Run `bash shell/install.bash` from the root directory of the project.
 This will setup a default Magento store with actual products and categories.
-All products will be discounted by 99% to make sure you don't spend all your testnet coins
+All products will be discounted by 99% to make sure you don't spend all your Testnet coins.
+It will also ask you to input your development key which you should get from your account at OpenNode

+You can modify the key or check out additional configuration settings in:
-8. Add your OpenNode Development Key in `System » Configuration » Payment Methods » OpenNode Bitcoin` and configure anything else you need
+`System » Configuration » Payment Methods » OpenNode Bitcoin`

 # Sample Environment